 An amateur hypnotist, at Albany, N. Y., lodged a suggestion in the mind of a pupil to the effect that she could not recall her name.
-The young lady after a few vain efforts became frightened, ran to her mother, who spoke her name, but still she could not remember it.
+The young lady after a few vain efforts became frightened. ran to her mother, who spoke her name, but still

+Dangers in Hypnotism. she could not remember it.
 The amateur tried in vain to dislodge his suggestion; several successful hypnotists were brought, but none could remove The young lady grieved so over the loss of her name that she became demented and is now in an insane asylum.
 Other illustrations might be given, but these are sufficient to indicate the potency of a suggestion for good or evil.

 The foetus is said to be amenable to mental suggestion and hypnotic control.
 Practical hyp-Hypnotism Prenatally Applied. notists affirm that the character of a child can be greatly modified by hypnotic suggestions lodged in the mother's mind during the last half of the period of gestation.
 A perfectly reliable gentleman, a hypnotist, told me that he was able to control his unborn child as easily as he could the other members of his family.
-He was first led A Father's to make the experiment because of the infant's Experiment. extreme activity greatly disturbing the mother, who was in delicate health.
+He was first led A Father's to make the experiment because of the infant's Experiment. vextreme activity greatly disturbing the mother. who was in delicate health.
 He found that by placing his hand over the child and silently willing it to be quiet, or as he said, "talking to it," it would soon stop its restlessness and seemingly go to sleep.
 He gave it certain suggestions in the line of the artistic and love of the beautiful, which proved to be very strong natural traits in the child's character.

-Other reliable cases have come to my notice indicating clearly that a child is amenable to Resemblance to control and subject to suggestions by persons the Unrelated. other than its mother for some time prior to its The fact of many children strongly resembling some pronounced character with whom the mother has associated during gestation doubtless has its explanation in the susceptibility of the foetus to suggestion.
+Other reliable cases have come to my notice indicating clearly that a child is amenable to Resemblance to control and subject to suggestions by persons the Unrelated. other than its mother for some time prior to its birth.
+The fact of many children strongly resembling some pronounced character with whom the mother has associated during gestation doubtless has its explanation in the susceptibility of the foetus to suggestion.

-The susceptibility of the foetus to a suggestion is demonstrated by every change that has ever been wrought by maternal impressions. the psychologist can stimulate the mental power and by repeated treatment gradually develop the areas of his subject's brain, why cannot a mother, by the intelligent application of this same law, stimulate and control the forming brain of her offspring and thereby modify its character at will?
-If brain areas can be affected by repeated suggestions in the matured subject, how much more potential must be a suggestion on a brain that is just forming?
-To my mind this is the most promising field for experimental psychology.
-It seemingly affords an unlimited means for improving offspring.
+The susceptibility of the foetus to a suggestion is demonstrated by every change that has ever been wrought by maternal impressions.
+If the psychologist can stimulate the mental power and by repeated treatment gradually develop the areas of his subject's brain, why cannot a mother, by the intelligent application of this same law, stimulate and control the forming brain of her offspring and thereby modify its character at will?
+If brain areas can be affected by repeated suggestions in the matured subject, how much